joeyhoer/pngwolf/README.md

-Doing this `pngwolf` is able to compress some images better than other optimizers (like `OptiPNG`, `AdvanceCOMP`, `pngcrush`, and `pngout`), either because it finds better filter combinations then they do, or be- cause it uses 7-Zip's Deflate implementation (`AdvanceCOMP` uses that aswell, although an older version which sometimes performs better and sometimes worse, for reasons yet to be studied).
+Doing this `pngwolf` is able to compress some images better than other optimizers (like `OptiPNG`, `AdvanceCOMP`, `pngcrush`, and `pngout`), either because it finds better filter combinations then they do, or because it uses 7-Zip's Deflate implementation (`AdvanceCOMP` uses that aswell, although an older version which sometimes performs better and sometimes worse, for reasons yet to be studied).
 It does not attempt to make other optimizations, like converting indexed images to RGB format.

-None of the tools mentioned, including `pngwolf` follow any kind of ho- listic approach to PNG optimization, so to get the best results they need to be used in combination (and sometimes applying them repeatedly or in different orders provides the best results).
-As far as I can tell most other tools do not try to preserve the filter combination in the original image, so `pngwolf` should usually be used last or second-to- last in the optimization process.
+None of the tools mentioned, including `pngwolf` follow any kind of holistic approach to PNG optimization, so to get the best results they need to be used in combination (and sometimes applying them repeatedly or in different orders provides the best results).
+As far as I can tell most other tools do not try to preserve the filter combination in the original image, so `pngwolf` should usually be used last or second-to-last in the optimization process.

-For images that are already optimized using all the other tools, there is about `1%` further reduction to be expected from `pngwolf` for suit- able images.
+For images that are already optimized using all the other tools, there is about `1%` further reduction to be expected from `pngwolf` for suitable images.
 Still, it should be rare to find images on the Web that `pngwolf` cannot compress a little bit further.

-The tool suffers from the lack of a Deflate encoder that makes it easy store the results of data analysis (where are duplicate substrings in the data) and combine them (if you recall the earlier example where it takes the head of one combination and the tail of another, an encoder would not have to analyze all of the two parts again, only where they
+The tool suffers from the lack of a Deflate encoder that makes it easy to store the results of data analysis (where there are duplicate substrings in the data) and combine them (if you recall the earlier example where it takes the head of one combination and the tail of another, an encoder would not have to analyze all of the two parts again, only where they